The 2017 Military/Tactical Watch Buying Guide

 If you’re coordinating plans with others, you don’t want to show up late.
 That’s good advice for life in general.

-Your best bet will be finding a model with an atomic clock like the Casio Rangeman that calibrates itself every ten minutes via radio signals.
+Your best bet will be finding a model with an atomic clock like the Casio Rangeman that calibrates itself multiple times a day via radio signals.

 Things like a compass, GPS, barometer, altimeter, etc. You’d be amazed at what they can fit into a watch.